-Virtually non-existent 15 years ago, pet insurance has rapidly grown into a massive industry, providing cover for 350,000 dogs and cats across Australia.
+Virtually non-existent 15 years ago, pet insurance has rapidly grown into a massive industry, providing cover for thousands of dogs and cats across Australia.

 Pet insurance has become widely adopted because it gives pet owners a predictable way to manage pet care costs and avoid the bill shock that can come from an unexpected trip to the vet.
 It also provides tremendous peace of mind, helping pet owners avoid the need for gut-wrenching decisions about purchasing high priced care.